-Sebastian Daily has learned that within an hour after our story was published accusing former Councilman Damien Gilliams of allegedly campaign finance violations, he went to City Hall and filed an amended report.
+Sebastian Daily has learned that within an hour after our story was published showing a possible campaign finance violation by Damien Gilliams and his son Damien Lee Gilliams, they both have gone to City Hall to file an amended report.

-The original report showed Gilliams accepted a $1,450 in-kind donation from an alleged design company owned by his son, Damien Lee Gilliams.
+The original report showed Gilliams accepted a $1,450 in-kind donation from an alleged design company owned by his son.

 “He just filed a false report, and it also shows that Gilliams and his son were in on it,” a local attorney told Sebastian Daily.